dotnet/arcade/Documentation/Darc.md

-- **Disabling or deleting a default channel association** - By disabling a default channel association for a repo, no new builds of that repo will be automatical assigned to the targeted channel.
+- **Disabling or deleting a default channel association** - By disabling a default channel association for a repo, no new builds of that repo will be automatically assigned to the targeted channel.
 This effectively halts dependency flow without altering all the subscriptions sourcing from that repository.
 Furthermore, if a selective fix needs to be flowed, the build containing that fix can be selectively assigned to correct channel and the